Žiar nad Hronom: Events

-Natives' Meeting in Horné Opatovce

 The village of Horné Opatovce had been through a turbulent period after the construction of aluminium plant in Žiar nad Hronom.
 The plant was in the immediate proximity of the village.
 When the production had commenced, technological standards and processes were insufficient to sustain the life in the settlement.
 Fauna had begun to disappear from the area and the public health had deteriorated.
 The village was repeatedly covered by fine ashes from the nearby plant chimneys.
 The government had decided to abolish the village by decree in 1969.
 Majority of the original population had resettled to then-expanding town of Žiar nad Hronom, as well as nearby village of Hliník nad Hronom, or other major cities across the country.
 Natives and their relatives meet annually in the St. Lawrence Church in the village and commemorate their village of origin.

-Žiar Fair

 Žiarsky jarmok (translates to 'Žiar Fair', historically known as Svätokrížsky jarmok) is annual event hosted in October.
 It is a continuation of a historic tradition of trading fairs hosted by towns and cities across the country, where craftsman, artisans and other smiths met and traded their works.
 The Fair was one of the better-known fairs across Slovakia.
 Contemporarily, it is popular for its entertainment, rides, musical performances, traditional food or game stalls.
 In 2023, it attracted roughly 20 thousand visitors from the city and the neighbouring regions, 350 seller stalls and 80 food and beverage sellers.

-City ball

 During the ball season (in Slovakia the season usually lasts between the Epiphany, lasting until Ash Wednesday), the municipality organises a City ball.
 It serves as an opportunity for socialisation of citizens, as well as persons of domestic and foreign cultural, social and professional lives.
 It enjoys relatively high turnouts and good reviews among the attendees.

-City Fest

 City Fest is an annual one-day summer festival, taking place in Štefan Moyses Park.
 It usually take place in August.
 It enjoys large crowds from the city, region and beyond.
 Annually, it features leading artists of Slovak and Czech pop music.
 Usually, in the early hours, it features children's artists, followed by local and regional musicians in the afternoon, followed by headliners until the night.

-Transportation
+Transport

 The city is intersected by the R1 Expressway, with an exit near Šášovské Podhradie.
 Road I/9 leads to Prievidza.
 R2 serves for transit purposes, surpassing the city, connecting on to I/9 and R1.
 R2 line was required due to urban roads having insufficient capacity, to accommodate contemporary traffic.
 The connection to the highway system and the geographical location make Žiar nad Hronom a notable crossroad.
 Road I/65 passes through Horné Opatovce and the neighbouring village of Ladomerská Vieska.